-Perhaps the only complaint I heard from friends is that people tend to crowd around the most impressive sights, but don’t necessarily mask up when doing so.
-We visited on the early side of the evening and had better luck with crowds, so I’d recommend the same approach to other families with kids who are too young to be vaccinated.
+Perhaps the only complaint I've heard is that people tend to crowd around the most impressive sights so they can be harder to see for the short set.
+We visited on the early side of the evening and had better luck, so I’d recommend the same approach to other families with young kids, and anyone looking to avoid crowds.

 Turn in early, or keep the holiday spirit going?

-Visiting some of the local zoo light displays is spectacular, but it’s a far bigger commitment when you’ll walk up to two miles and spend several hours on a visit.
+Visiting some of the local zoo light displays is spectacular, but it’s a bigger commitment when may end up walking up to two miles and spend several hours on a visit.
 Since we were traveling with little legs around dinner time, I was grateful for the compact format we found at Garden d’Lights.
 We arrived early and spent roughly 30 minutes in the gardens, walking a total of about three-quarters of a mile.

 The short duration and accessible pathways make this a good option for families with limited mobility or those who need a quick holiday boost before bedtime.

-We might have headed straight home ourselves, but a Bellevue-expert friend reminded me that Snowflake Lane is just a quick drive up the road.
+We might have headed straight home ourselves, but a Bellevue-expert friend reminded me that Snowflake Lane is just a short drive up the road.
 Push back bedtime for a little more low-cost holiday magic?
+Why not?
 Count us in!

 If you go…

-When: The display is open every night, 4:30–9 p.m., through Dec.
-31. Surprisingly, this includes Christmas Eve and Christmas Day, so it’s a great option for fresh air and holiday cheer when many other attractions are closed.
+When: The display is open every night, 4:30–9 p.m., Nov.
+26–Dec.
+31. Surprisingly, this includes Christmas Eve and New Year's Eve, but the display is closed on Christmas Day, so it’s a great option for fresh air and holiday cheer when many other attractions are closed.

-Parking: Onsite parking costs $5 unless you have a disabled parking permit (credit cards are accepted this year), or park for free at adjacent Wilburton Hill Park and stroll over.
+Parking: Onsite parking costs $5 unless you have a disabled parking permit (cash and credit cards are accepted), or park for free at adjacent Wilburton Hill Park and stroll over.

 Restrooms: Accessible restrooms are located near the Trillium Store